anwesh08/JavaScript-Notes/Higher Order Functions.md

 // We can use map function which is a higher order function and returns an array as an output.
 So we can pass the callback function to it as an parameter.
 ```

-Here, Array.prototype.calculate = it appears in all the arrays.
-Here, this is pointed to the array.

 <code>Example :-</code>
 ```javascript
 const radius = [3, 1, 2, 4];